Guardians of the Universe: Background

 The Guardians evolved on the planet Maltus, being among the first intelligent life forms in the universe.
-At this time, they were tall, grayish-blue humanoids with black hair, who roughly resembled humans except for their skin color.
+At this time, they were tall, grayish-blue humanoids with black hair, who resembled humans except for their skin color.
 They became scientists and thinkers, experimenting on the worlds around them.
 One experiment led to the creation of a new species, the Psions.
-In a pivotal moment, billions of years ago, a Maltusian named Krona used time-bending technology to observe the beginning of the Universe.
+Billions of years ago, a Maltusian named Krona used time-bending technology to observe the beginning of the Universe.
 However, this experiment, and later attempts to stop it, unleashed disaster upon all existence.
-Originally, the experiment splintered the Universe into the Multiverse and created the evil Anti-Matter Universe of Qward.
-Following the retroactive destruction of the Multiverse, it was revealed that Krona flooded the beginning of the Universe with entropy causing it "to be born old".
+Krona's experiment created the multiverse and the antimatter universe of Qward.

-Feeling responsible for this, the Maltusians relocated to the planet Oa (at "the center of the Universe") and took on the mantle of the Guardians.
+Feeling responsible for this, the Maltusians relocated to the planet Oa (at "the center of the Universe") and assumed the mantle of the "Guardians".
 Their goal was simple: combat evil and create an orderly universe.
-They acted quickly on that goal.
-During this period, the conditions of Oa caused them to evolve once again: they now lost half of their height, with white hair and larger heads.
-They now act as the leaders of the Green Lantern Corps, an interstellar police force which patrols the universe.
+This was accomplished through the establishment of the Green Lantern Corps, an interstellar police force which patrols the universe.
+The Guardians changed physically to survive the harsher conditions of Oa: they lost half their height, with larger heads and white hair.